Orgamliel7/Ex3-/README.md

 # Ex3

+welcome to our README about the game: "The Maze Of Waze"!

 This Object oriented programming task was written by:
 * Shahar Niknazar - 316416668
 * Or Gamliel - 208202663